 Under California Rule of Court Rule 9.9.5, all active attorneys licensed in California must be re-fingerprinted.
-In addition, Foreign Legal Consultants (FLC) and Registered In-House Counsel (RIHC) permitted to practice in California pursuant to California Rules of Court are required to resubmit fingerprints when renewing their registration by February 1, 2019.
-FLC and RIHC attorneys must follow the instructions below:
+In addition, Multijurisdictional Practitioners (MJP) and Foreign Legal Consultants (FLC) permitted to practice in California pursuant to California Rules of Court are required to resubmit fingerprints when renewing their annual 2019 registration.
+MJP and FLC attorneys must follow the instructions below:

 » View and Print a Prepopulated Live Scan Form